Photo: Aaron White

 Charlie astonished me with his uncanny ability to transform a plain, flat blanket into a nesting cocoon, all with only four 3” legs and one long snout.

-4) Fresh raw vegetables and fruit are a daily requirement, preferably carrots, peppers and apples, but he is willing to try some new exotic delicacies also.
+4) Fresh raw vegetables and fruit are a daily requirement, preferably carrots, asparagus and apples, but he is willing to try some new exotic delicacies also.

 Who knew that one little dog — very little actually — could require such high maintenance!?
 Once he had us trained though, I will say things went very smoothly — just as long as we did the bidding of Sir Charles, Little Mister Chas, Mr C, Chollie, The C-Man, Charrie, ChaChee, Ch-ch-ch-Charlie, John Charley Corn, Charlemagne (hard ‘Ch’) …

 And, despite the plethora of playful nicknames that our Charlie sported while in our care, when he came into my dreams at night (and he did) he was always wearing a tux, waistcoat, bowtie, top hat and monacle.
-It is just the kind of gentleman he is.
+He is just that kind of gentleman.